jubalh/awesome-package-maintainer/README.md

 We recommend to use [portage with git](https://wiki.gentoo.org/wiki/Portage_with_Git).

 ### openSUSE
+openSUSE develops and uses the [Open Build System](https://openbuildservice.org/).
+It is a quite powerful generic system to build and distribute packages from sources in an automatic, consistent and reproducible way.
+It can not only build rpm packages for openSUSE but also packages for Debian, Ubuntu, Fedora, Arch Linux, AppImages and more.

 Start by creating an account on:
 * the issue tracker: https://bugzilla.opensuse.org/
 * the openSUSE Open Build Service (OBS): https://build.opensuse.org/